April 22, 2021

 5. Open the hot water valve – be careful as hot water releases.

-6. Close valve before restarting your water heater.
+6. Close the valve before restarting your water heater.

-The Colorado mountains are perfect for get-away abodes.
+The Colorado mountains are home to many wonderful cabins and vacation homes.
 For those times when you’ll be away for an extended time try these tips that work in the city or in rural areas:

 2. Remove garden hoses from outside faucets and open these faucets to drain them.